 Publishing articles can help in boosting credibility.
 By providing them with a detailed blog post, readers will see that you know what you’re doing.
 It’s also one of the BEST ways to give value.

 It also helps to boost your website and reach.
 Having a blog and making the most out of SEO keywords will help Google see that you’re worth being pushed up on the search engine!
 (We all know how internet users won’t go beyond the first page of Google)

 How to post more: For a start, you can post once a week.
 You’ll still be able to boost your website’s reach this way.
 As long as you have articles, you can start building credibility.
 If you think it’s really not your thing or you don’t have enough time, you can always outsource this task or search for what is your thing (podcasting, videos, photos) and list those on your website.

 Wow, that’s quite a list!
 Now, this doesn’t mean that you have to do EVERYTHING and fix it all at the same time.
-Reflect on where you need help with the most before investing time on fixing that marketing mistake.
+Reflect on where you need help the most before investing time in fixing that marketing mistake.

 Did you find yourself nodding at some of these marketing mistakes?

-If you need some help to start or scale strongly with your business, my lines are open for a FREE strategy session.
+If you need some help to start or scale enormously with your business, my lines are open for a FREE strategy session.
 Click here to book your slot!